 - 1. The RIT, VFO, and FAST/VFAST buttons are locked out when in the User Setup mode.
 The MODE button is used to rapidly access the configuration pages.
 Note that although the MODE button is active in the User Setup mode, no mode changes will occur, that is, the existing mode (LSB/USB/CW/Tune) will not be disturbed. - 2.
 The MODE, FILTER, RIT, VFO, and FAST/VFAST buttons are locked out when in the transmit mode. - 3.
 The power-down sequence timing is no longer critical.
 In the previous software, one had to time the release of the power button fairly accurately to avoid either aborting the sequence or powering the transceiver back up.
-In this version, as soon as the display blanks you can release the button, holding it down will no longer cause a power-up to occur. - 4.
-Various audio glitches when changing frequencies or modes have been eliminated or greatly suppressed, although there are still a few stubborn candidates left.
+In this version, as soon as the display blanks you can release the button, holding it down will no longer cause a power-up to occur.

+- 4. Various audio glitches when changing frequencies or modes have been eliminated or greatly suppressed, although there are still a few stubborn candidates left.
 Work in progress. - 5.
 The lowest frequency to which the transceiver can be tuned is 0Hz.
 Whilst the frequencies below about 30kHz have no real importance, the very low frequency output at audio frequencies does allow the user to verify that the DDS chip is operating.
 By tuning down into the audio range you will hear an audio beat note which can be measured with a frequency counter to provide an approximate indication that the frequency synthesis is correct. - 6.
 Version 1.07h and later slightly modified the way that the Fixed-A display operates.
 After careful consideration, I decided that displaying frequencies below 1MHz with leading zeros was simply ugly.
 The display now shows a decimal point at the MHz position for frequencies above 999.999kHz, and simply moves the decimal point to the kHz position and fills the leading spaces with blanks for frequencies from 1kHz to 999.999kHz.
 For frequencies below 1kHz, no decimal point is displayed. - 7.
-The spurious power-down count when locking or unlocking the VFO has been cleared.

-- 8. The filter change points for the 2MHz and 4MHz filters have been moved up by 10kHz.
+The spurious power-down count when locking or unlocking the VFO has been cleared. - 8.
+The filter change points for the 2MHz and 4MHz filters have been moved up by 1kHz.
 It was particularly disconcerting that right at the 2.0MHz and 4.0MHz frequencies these filters would be changed.
-The new frequencies are 2.010MHz, and 4.010MHz. - 9.
-The Serial Test facility has been enhanced with the addition of a dump of the attenuator settings corresponding to the various internal filters. - 10.
+The new frequencies are 2.001MHz, and 4.001MHz. - 9.
+The Serial Test facility has been enhanced with the addition of a dump of the attenuator settings corresponding to the various internal filters, as well as an Auto-Equalise function. - 10.
+If the mode or filter bandwidth is changed when displaying the power, voltage, current or SWR, the display will blink twice and display the setting which has been changed, and then return to the previously selected display page. - 11.
+The filter button is now ignored in the User Configuration menu except for the filter page itself where it is allowed to select the filter whose bandwidth you wish to adjust. - 12.
 Various minor internal code optimisations.

-Adrian Ryan - 5B4AIY 12 October 2011
+Adrian Ryan - 5B4AIY 25 October 2011